 External Laundering.
 The Board may adopt Rules related to restrictions on external laundering.

 Animals.
 Owners may only keep animals in accordance with city, county and state laws and ordinances.
-Owners may have up to three (3) common household animals such as dogs and cats.
+Owners may have up to three (3) dogs and cats.
 Farm animals are prohibited.
 All dogs must be contained or otherwise controlled at all times within the Neighborhood, either within an Owner’s Lot or by leash when outside an Owner’s Lot.
 The Board may adopt Rules governing the behavior of animals in the Neighborhood and the responsibility of Owners and Occupants for such animals while in the Neighborhood.
 Notwithstanding the foregoing, no animal may be kept within the Neighborhood which: (a) is raised, bred, kept, or maintained for any commercial purposes; (b) causes a nuisance; (c) has caused an injury or property damage, or (d) in the good faith judgment of the Board, poses a credible threat of injury, or (e) is obnoxious, or unreasonably causes anxiety, to other Owners or Occupants within the Neighborhood.
 The Board may exercise its judgment for specific animals even though others of the same breed or type are permitted to remain.
 All fecal matter shall be immediately cleaned up in the Neighborhood.
 All pets and animals in the Neighborhood must be registered and inoculated as required by law.
 The Board may adopt Rules adding further Terms and Conditions related to animals in the Neighborhood not inconsistent with this Declaration, including, but not limited to, requirements for registration, specific fees or deposits for Owners of Lots that have animals, the use of leashes, and noise and barking limitations.
 An Owner of a lot in which an animal is visiting or residing is liable for any and all damage caused by such animal, and shall indemnify and hold harmless the Association and each other Owner from any loss, claim or liability of any kind arising from or related to such animal.

 Parking.
-The Board may establish Rules related to parking that may limit the parking of certain vehicles on Lots and in the Neighborhood, establish time periods for parking in certain locations including roadways and Lots, allow or restrict parking on the roadways in and near to the Neighborhood, and establish other reasonable rules related to parking in the Neighborhood.
+The Board may establish Rules related to parking that may limit the parking of certain vehicles on Lots and in the Neighborhood, establish time periods for parking in certain locations including roads and Lots, allow or restrict parking on the roads in and near to the Neighborhood, and establish other reasonable rules related to parking in the Neighborhood.
 Until the Board establishes Rules related to parking, the following provisions shall apply:

 Except for “Customary Parking,” “Temporary Parking,” and “Garage Parking” (as defined below), and parking permitted by the Board in writing, no vehicles of any type including, without limitation, cars, trucks, commercial trucks, motorcycles, motorhomes, trailers of any kind, campers, vans, recreational vehicles, aircraft, or boats (all referred to herein as “Vehicles”) shall be parked, stored, or located within any portion of the Neighborhood, including on any Lot.